 - Returning to work in phases and/or split shifts, if possible;

 - Limiting access to common areas where personnel are likely to congregate and interact; and

 - Ensuring that sick leave policies are flexible and consistent with public health guidance.

 - Prepare to implement basic infection prevention measures informed by industry best practices, regarding:

 For the Show Me Strong Recovery Plan FAQ, please click here.

 The CDC provides interim guidance on how to continue business while protecting the health of your employees and customers.
 Please visit the CDC website for detailed information on how to practice reducing transmission among employees, maintaining healthy business operations, and maintaining a healthy work environment.

-Click here to view tips from WingGate Travel.
+Click here to view latest travel tips from WingGate Travel.

 For more information, click here.